ysfchn/DynamicComponents-AI2/README.md

 ![](blocks.png)

 Source code is licensed under MIT license.
+You must include the license notice in all copies or substantial uses of the work.

+## Building

+You will need:

+* Java 1.8 (either OpenJDK or Oracle)
+* Ant 1.10 or higher

+Then execute `ant extensions` in the root of the repository.

 ## License
 [![FOSSA Status](https://app.fossa.com/api/projects/git%2Bgithub.com%2Fysfchn%2FDynamicComponents-AI2.svg?type=large)](https://app.fossa.com/projects/git%2Bgithub.com%2Fysfchn%2FDynamicComponents-AI2?ref=badge_large)